Self-help for depression

 What are ‘self-help strategies’ for depression?

-In addition to seeking help from someone you trust or a mental health professional, there are other ways to self help for depression.
-You might not notice a difference straight away, but practising these skills each day can help you to overcome the ‘cycle’ of depression, where feeling bad about yourself leads you to doing less and feeling worse.
+In addition to seeking help from someone you trust or a mental health professional, there are other coping strategies for depression you can use.
+Practising these skills can help you to overcome the depression cycle – where you do less because you feel bad about yourself, which makes you feel even worse.

 Challenge negative thoughts